-Having a stable business location that isn’t your home is what separates the amateurs from the professionals.
+A stable business location that isn’t your home separates the amateurs from the professionals.
 You need to reserve your spot in the market by establishing your business’s address.
 This doesn’t mean you have to rent an office or even a virtual office in a prestigious location; you can get that simply by signing up for a virtual mailbox.

 Virtual Mailbox providers offer hundreds of addresses nationwide to choose from for your business.
 By signing up for a virtual mailbox, you get a real street address and a mailbox with many advantages to enhance your workflow.

 All business correspondence with customers, partners, or investors will be done digitally without costing much or wasting time.
-You’ll be able to log into your mailbox, control and handle your mail.
+You’ll be able to log into your mailbox and control and handle your mail.
 Once you send out mail requests (mail scanning, mail forwarding, mail shredding…etc.), you will get on it instantly.